 - Sweet Corn – is there anything better than fresh sweet corn in the summer?
 Cut it right off of the ear of corn for the freshest flavor!
 You can also use thawed frozen corn if needed.

 - Brie Cheese – a deliciously creamy soft cow’s milk French cheese.
 I recommend buying a wedge (triple creme is just so good) and slicing pieces off of it for the pizza.
+Look for vegetarian cheese, if needed.

 - Shallot and Garlic – thin slices of both flavor the base of this flatbread and deliver a slightly bold punch.